-Implement the Kernel Perceptron prediction function that takes as input the Kernel Perceptron dual parameters alpha, support vectors, their labels, and the kernel, and returns a vector with the labels (+1 or -1) predicted for the test examples.
+The function takes as input the Kernel Perceptron dual parameters alpha, support vectors, their labels, and the kernel, and returns a vector with the labels (+1 or -1) predicted for the test examples.

 '''

 []: def kperceptron_test(X_s, y_s, alpha_s, K, X):

 """Kernel Perceptron prediction function.

 Args:

 X_s (np.ndarray): A 2D array of support vectors, one per row.

 y_s (np.ndarray): The vector of labels corresponding to the support

-\hookrightarrow vectors.
+vectors.

-alpha\S (np.ndarray): The vector of dual parameters for the support\sqcup
+alpha_S (np.ndarray): The vector of dual parameters for the support

-\rightarrow vectors.
+vectors.

 K (function): the kernel function.

 X (np.ndarray): A 2D array of test instances, one per row.

-Returns:
+Returns: '''

+'''

 np.ndarray: The vector of predicted labels for the test instances.

+"""

 Compute the kernel perceptron predictions on the examples in X.

 YOUR CODE HERE

 pred =

 return pred

 '''